 Bark is light gray to brown, furrowed into into interlacing corky ridges that form a diamond pattern.
 The inner bark is reddish.

-New Twigs are green, becoming gray and may have fine hair initially, hairless later.
+New Twigs are brightly green, becoming gray and may have fine hair initially, hairless later.
 New lateral buds appear on the top of the old leaf scars which are semi-circular with the top part more flat.

 Flowers: The tree is dioecious, that is the male and female flowers are on different plants.
 Both appear before the leaves in small clusters on the prior years wood.
 They are light green to greenish-purplish, only 1/8 inch long, with a small tubular calyx and without corollas.
 Male flowers have two stamens with long anthers and the male flowers turn brown after release of pollen.
-The female flowers have a pistil and a single style.
+The female flowers have a pistil with a single style.
 The male clusters are tightly composed whereas the female clusters start that way but then greatly expand to form a loose panicle containing 200 to 300 flowers.
 Flowers are cross pollinated by wind.
 Some studies indicate that male trees flower every year but female trees flower every 2 to 5 years.

 Seed: Female flowers mature to a single narrow winged samara, 1-1/4 to 2-1/4 inches long, that is flattened in appearance due to the thin seed cavity for the small seed, and the wing extends nearly to the base of the samara.
 These turn straw-yellow, mature in autumn and disperse by wind in fall and winter.
 They do not germinate until the following spring as a cold stratification period is needed.
 Trees usually need to reach 20 to 30 feet in height before they bear seed.